Winter is officially upon us with the first day of winter falling on December 21st in 2016. Read on to learn more about this annual season change.

 What Is It?

 Winter solstice marks the beginning of winter and it's also the shortest day of the year.
 Because of the earth's tilt, on this day the Northern Hemisphere is as far away from the sun as it can be.
 Therefore, the first day of winter has the least amount of sunlight.

-The winter solstice celebration was called Lenaea (Festival of the wild women).
-According to Greek myth, a man representing the harvest god Dionysos was sacrificed and then eaten by nine women!
-It was believed that Dionysos would be reborn as a baby when the ritual was complete.
+The winter solstice celebration was called Lenaia (Festival of the wild women).
+According to Greek myth, a man representing the harvest god Dionysus was sacrificed and then eaten by nine women!
+It was believed that Dionysus would be reborn as a baby when the ritual was complete.
 Eventually a goat was used as a sacrifice in place of the human for the ritual.

 Huge feasts were held and houses and halls were decorated with boughs of evergreen trees.
 Roman masters feasted with slaves and slaves were also allowed to do and say pretty much what they wanted, which was very different than what their everyday lives were like.
 Because this was such an important day, schools were closed, the army took a day of rest and no criminals were executed.

 Yule logs were burned because they believed the log could magically make the sun brighter.
 Europe and many other places still burn the Yule log, but it is now just a symbolic gesture.
 Scandinavians also listened to minstrel poets sing about ancient legends.

 Mistletoe was sacred to Druids.
 Druid priests used a golden sickle (kind of a hooked blade) to cut it from the tree it was growing on.
 Then they handed it out to the people, calling it All-Heal.
 The people hung it in a doorway or a room to offer goodwill to visitors.
 Mistletoe was forbidden in most Christian churches because of its Pagan associations.